StessyG/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

+What metric or metrics are you going to test?
 When buying a car, the main metrics people consider are the horsepower, the safety rating, the engine power and the fuel economy(mpg).
-For this study, the null hypothesis would be testing and comparing the performance of Mechacar metrics values to its competitors' performance.
+For this study, we would test the fuel economy(mpg), the engine power and the safety rating of the vehicles.
+The null hypothesis would be testing and comparing the performance of Mechacar metrics values to its competitors' performance.
 The statistical analysis can be done using t-tests on all metrics values.
 An ANOVA test can be performed as well on each metric value by comparing the means of all manufacturers.